Executing compound exercise at a high intensity

 Even the CrossFit training sessions are different to what you might be used to.
 A session typically lasts 40 minutes to 1 hour and are mostly divided into 4 sessions.

 - A dynamic warm up – This is not your typical light movements such as a few minutes on the treadmill.
-Instead, you’ll be doing stretches, functional and mobility movements by climbing ropes, doing lunges, pull ups, push ups etc.
+Instead, you’ll be doing stretches, functional and mobility movements, activation exercises etc.

-- Strength or Skill based workout – Here, as per the daily schedule, you will engage in a workout that completely focuses on either building pure strength or on improving a skill such as squats.
-The workout done in this session is to complement and prepare the body for the ‘workout of the day’.
+- Technique or Skill based workout – Here, as per the daily schedule, you will engage in a workout that completely focuses on either building pure strength or on improving a skill or technique, most likely an Olympic Movement.
+The workout done in this session is usually to complement and prepare the body for the ‘workout of the day’.

 - Workout of the day or WOD – This is kind of the main event, the one that will have you sweating and swearing.
-Here, the participants are given a specific workout of which they are to complete a certain number of reps or check how many reps of the workout can be completed in a set time limit.
+Here, the participants are given a specific workout of which they are to complete a certain number of reps for time or check how many reps of the workout can be completed in a set amount of time (AMRAP).

-- Finally, stretch and cool down – After all that screaming and panting, here you finally get to sit down, stretch those muscles, cool down and relax.
+- Finally, stretch and cool down – After all that screaming and panting, here you finally get to sit down and do some static stretches to help cool down and relax the muscles.

 Crossfit: the good, the bad and the ugly.